boundlessgeo/geodroid-server/docs/source/sample-data.rst

 Sample Data
 ========================

-This page describes how to install some additional reference data sets for trying out the Boundless Android SDK.
+This page describes how to install some additional reference data sets for trying out the Boundless SDK for Android.

 Download and unpack the contents of the following to ``/sdcard/GeoData/`` directory on the Android device.